-Two trips (and counting) to Lviv, Ternopil and Ivano-Frankivsk — the three oblasts that traditionally comprised Halychyna or Galicia – a latinized name for the former originating from at least the 12th Century — and we’ve finally managed – thanks to the prodigious talents of our guide Diana Borysenko whom you can also reach here – to stitch together video clips of what we experienced into one epic travelogue.
+The Old Country – Galicia chronicles three trips to Lviv, Ternopil and Ivano-Frankivsk — the three oblasts that traditionally comprised Halychyna or Galicia – a latinized name for the former originating from at least the 12th Century — in which we’ve finally managed – thanks to the prodigious talents of our guide Diana Borysenko whom you can also reach here – to stitch together video clips of our journeys into one epic travelogue.

 Now I want to stress this fact from the “get”.
 Nothing – nada – ningun – nulla – rien – нічого you will see either here or in the blogs we’ve written would have happened without Diana’s help and guidance.
 Got it?
 As her name implies, she is truly a goddess from a pantheon of rare talents.
 You need to give her a ping and schedule your next vacation with her pronto because she is a very busy girl.
 Do it now.
 I mean it.
 You will thank The Grid you did — and I promise not to tell you “I told you so”.

 Okay.
 So where did we go, what did we see, and what did we find?
 Well, first of all we visted perhaps the last well-kept secret of Eastern Europe – Lviv – or Leo’s Town; the city with five names.
 It’s true; I swear on a stack of iPads.
-We toured historical monuments of open-air folk and cultural museums; visited numerous cathedrals from both the Roman and Byzantine rites; sampled (generously) the traditional and European cusines in various restaurants where the borscht soup and varenyky (perogi) is amazing; attended cultural events including the world famous Leopolis JazzFest; and learned all about pysanky which you can view as a separate video here.
+We toured historical monuments of open-air folk and cultural museums; visited numerous cathedrals from both the Roman and Byzantine rites; sampled (generously) the traditional and European cusines in various restaurants where the borsch soup and varenyky (pirogi) is amazing and would have elicited cries of “oy, yoy, yoy” from Grandma Anna; attended cultural events including the world famous Leopolis JazzFest; and learned all about Pysanky which you can view in two separate videos from 2018 and 2019.

-So there you have the Cliff’s Notes version but you’re probably tired of reading this spiel by now so plop down on the couch, set a plate of holubtsi in your lap, chow down and “stare into the lights, my darlings”.
+So there you have the Cliff’s Notes version but you’re probably tired of reading this spiel by now so “shelter-in-place”, crash on the couch, set a plate of holubtsi in your lap, chow down, and “stare into the lights and be multi-coherenced, my darlings”.

 This work by www.ruthenians.net is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.